biligunb/awesome-mongol/FAQ/FAQ-web.md

 # Frequently Asked Questions (FAQ) about web
-- A list of common questions and answers that are compiled in order to provide helpful information to users

 ---

 ### Basics
 1. **What is internet?**
    - a global network of computer networks that connects millions of devices and computers around the world